shanavasvb/Swift-basics/README.md

-to insert items at end we can use append and for specific position we can use insert function
+to insert items at end we can use append and for specific position we can use insert function similarly for remove items we can use remove function

   ### Sets